-Our facilities and services
+Our Facilities and Services

-A vital part of looking after elderly people with dementia is to have knowledge of their past lives.
+A vital part of looking after elderly people with dementia is to know their past lives.
 This helps to create a ‘connection’ between resident and carer.
 We use a ‘Life Story Book’, which will be provided to a resident’s relatives when first arriving.
 We strongly encourage you to complete this book, which is then kept in the care plan and used as a reference for the care team in helping to gain an understanding of the people we care for.

 Drinks and light snacks are available and encouraged throughout the day, including afternoon tea (to which visitors are more than welcome).
 Drinks and snacks are also available at night for those that wish.

-For news of what’s been happening at each home please click here to read our four-monthly newsletter.
+For news of what’s been happening at each home, please click here to read our four-monthly newsletter.